bweston6/loco/README.md

 	$ bootstrap.sh
 	```

-	You can access the server from port 5000; it hosts from 0.0.0.0 so you can access it from all devices on your local network.
+	You can access the server from port 55580; it hosts from 0.0.0.0 so you can access it from all devices on your local network.
+If you want to connect to a local instance on your own computer you can use the address `127.0.0.1:55580`.